smart-data-models/dataModel.Organization/Organization/doc/spec_DE.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     taxID:
-      description: 'The Tax / Fiscal ID of the organization or person, e.g. the TIN in the US or the CIF/NIF in Spain.'
+      description: 'The Tax / Fiscal ID of the organization or person, e.g. the TIN in the US or the CIF/NIF in Spain'
       type: string
       x-ngsi:
         model: https://schema.org/taxID
         type: Property
     type:
-      description: 'NGSI entity type.
-It has to be Organization'
+      description: NGSI entity type.
+It has to be Organization
       enum:
         - Organization
       type: string
       x-ngsi:
         type: Property
     url:
-      description: 'URL which provides a description or further information about this item.'
+      description: URL which provides a description or further information about this item
       format: uri
       type: string
       x-ngsi: